rokudev/SceneGraphDeveloperExtensions/samples/3_Grid/README.md

 url.InitClientCertificates()
 ```

 After that you need to parse through the feed yourself.
 For this feel free to look through the full code provided below.
 A few things to note, you should have an array of content nodes, with each node representing a row on the grid.
-Each row has some number of child nodes, each of those nodes represent a poster on the grid that you can select and navigate to another screen.
+Each row has some number of child nodes, each of those nodes represent a poster on the grid that you can select and navigate to another View.
 Another thing to consider, before we add the individual pieces of content to the data structure we set the following pieces of metadata:

 - hdPosterUrl: A thumbnail
 - Description: A short description of the content